vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="static-ip"></a>
 ## Options for Specifying a Static IP Address for the Virtual Container Host Endpoint VM ##

-You can specify a static IP address for the virtual container host endpoint VM on each of the client, public, and management networks.
+You can specify a static IP address for the virtual container host endpoint VM on each of the client, external, and management networks.
 DHCP is used for the endpoint VM for any network on which you do not specify a static IP address.

-If you specify static IP addresses, you can only specify one static IP address on a given port group.
-If more than one of the client, public, or management networks shares a port group, you can only specify an IP address for one of those networks.
+You can only specify one static IP address on a given port group.
+If more than one of the client, external, or management networks shares a port group, you can only specify an IP address for one of those networks.
 The same address is then used for all of the networks that share that port group.

 Assigning the same subnet to multiple port groups can cause routing problems.
 If `vic-machine create` detects that you have assigned the same subnet to multiple port groups, it issues a warning.

-To specify a static IP address for the endpoint VM, you provide an IP address, and a gateway address.
+To specify a static IP address for the endpoint VM on the client, external, or management network, you provide an IP address in the `client/external/management-network-ip` option.
+In some circumstances you must also provide a gateway address.
 You can also optionally specify one or more DNS server addresses.

-**IMPORTANT**: If you assign a static IP address to a virtual container host on the client network by setting the `--client-network-ip` and `--client-network-gateway` options, `vic-machine create` uses this address to auto-generate trusted CA certificates.
-In this case, two-way TLS authentication with trusted certificates is implemented by default, and you do not need to perform any additional TLS configuration when you deploy the virtual container host.
+**IMPORTANT**: If you assign a static IP address to a virtual container host on the client network by setting the `--client-network-ip` option, `vic-machine create` uses this address to auto-generate trusted CA certificates.
+If you do not specify `--tls-cname`, `--no-tls` or `--no-tlsverify`, two-way TLS authentication with trusted certificates is implemented by default when you deploy the virtual container host.
 If you assign a static IP to a virtual container host on the client network, `vic-machine create` creates the same certificate and environment variable files as described in the [`--tls-cname` option](#tls-cname).

 ### `--dns-server` ###

 Short name: None

-A DNS server to use if you specify static IP addresses for the virtual container host on the client, public, and management networks.
+A DNS server to use if you specify static IP addresses for the virtual container host on the client, external, and management networks.
 You can specify `dns-server` multiple times, to configure multiple DNS servers.

-If you specify `dns-server` but you do not specify a static IP address for one or more of the client, public, and management networks, `vic-machine create` ignores the `dns-server` setting for that network and uses the DNS servers that are provided by DHCP.
+If you specify `dns-server` but you do not specify a static IP address for one or more of the client, external, and management networks, `vic-machine create` ignores the `dns-server` setting for that network and uses the DNS servers that are provided by DHCP.

 If you use a mixture of static and DHCP addresses for the virtual container host on the different networks, the virtual container host uses the DNS servers that you specify in `dns-server` and those that DHCP provides.

-If you specify static IP address for the virtual container host on any of the client, public, and management networks and you do not specify `dns-server`, the DNS server defaults to 8.8.8.8 and 8.8.4.4.
+If you specify static IP address for the virtual container host on any of the client, external, and management networks and you do not specify `dns-server`, the DNS server defaults to 8.8.8.8 and 8.8.4.4.

 <pre>--dns-server=172.16.10.10
 --dns-server=172.16.10.11